How to Create an Integration Account Project in Visual Studio 2019

 After that, a new Integration Account project is created where you can create your Schemas, Flat File Schemas, and Maps.
 To do that, you just need to:

-• Right-click on the project name and then select the option Add > New Item…
+• Right-click the project name, then select Add > New Item…

-• On the Add New Item window, on the left tree, select the option Logic Apps, and all the possible artifacts for you to create will be present.
+• On the Add New Item window, in the left tree, select the Logic Apps option, and all the possible artifacts for you to create will be present.

 • Select the type.